arthur-albuquerque/letter-to-the-editor_BMJ_heparin_COVID/README.md

 ## Getting started

-All analyses were conducted in R (R Environment version 4.0.4).
+Analysis was conducted in R (R Environment version 4.0.4).

 1. To download all files and reproduce our analysis, we suggest cloning this repository.
 Here is a tutorial article in case you are not familiar with this process: